Black Friday 2020 SSD deals: all the best early NVMe and SATA deals

 Samsung 970 Evo deals:

-A new all-time low for the 1TB model of Samsung’s excellent NVMe SSD, this is a great price for one of today’s best SSDs for gaming.
+A new all-time low for the 500GB and 1TB models of Samsung’s excellent NVMe SSD, this is a great set of prices for one of today’s best SSDs for gaming.

 Samsung 970 Evo Plus deals: